 What are the risks of a chemical peel?

 There is a very small risk of infection with chemical peels.
 The more aggressive the chemical peel the more likely you are to have complications.
 However, the risks are very low, even for the more aggressive chemical peels.
 If you happen to develop a cold sore or fever blister before your skin can heal, it is possible that this can spread to the whole treated area and cause scarring.
 Also, it is important to tell your medical provider about your history of cold sores.
 They can start you on an antiviral medication prior to your treatment.
 Hyperpigmentation and hypopigmentation can also be an issue after a chemical peel, especially for darker-skinned men and women.

 Can chemical peels be used on darker skin types?

 Absolutely, darker skin types can be treated with appropriate chemical peels, but it is very important to make sure to pretreat and prepare the skin before the chemical peel.
 It is also very important to protect the skin from sun exposure following treatment of darker skin types with chemical peels.

 Are the results permanent?

-Keeping up with your skin care and maintaining the healthy skin that is now exposed is the best way to ensure that you have long-lasting results.
+To ensure you have long-lasting results, keep up with your skin care and maintain healthy skin that is exposed.
 Limiting your time to sun exposure, stopping smoking and limiting your alcohol will greatly benefit your health and skin as you age and continue to heal.